quicwg/base-drafts/draft-ietf-quic-recovery.md

 When a PTO timer expires, a sender MUST send at least one ack-eliciting packet in the packet number space as a probe.
-An endpoint MAY send up to two full-sized datagrams containing ack-eliciting packets, to avoid an expensive consecutive PTO expiration due to a single lost datagram or transmit data from multiple packet number spaces.
+An endpoint MAY send up to two full-sized datagrams containing ack-eliciting packets, to avoid an expensive consecutive PTO expiration due to a single lost datagram, or transmit data from multiple packet number spaces.
 All probe packets sent on a PTO MUST be ack-eliciting.